 In fall, the achiote fruit ripens and falls right off of the tree.
 The fruit itself is not edible.
 But the seeds inside are.
 The edible pulp around the seeds tastes similar to fresh pepper with a hint of nutmeg sweetness.
 It is commonly dried, ground and infused into oil to make a concoction called annatto.
 Annatto is frequently added to dishes to punch up the flavor in West Indian and Latin American cuisine.

-Although you may not have tasted achiote's spicy flavor, you've probably eaten it before.
+Although you may not have tasted the spicy flavor of achiote, you've probably eaten it before.
 Achiote's widest commercial use is as a natural food coloring made from the seed's coating.
 Many orange or yellow manufactured foods are colored with achiote.
 Natural and processed cheeses, butter and margarine, cakes, cookies, snacks and cereals are all commonly colored with achiote.
 Foods colored with achiote seed are labeled "colored with annatto".

-Annatto's bright yellow color is due to its high bixin levels.
+The bright yellow color of Achiote is due to its high bixin levels.
 Bixins are powerful carotenoids like the kind found in carrots.
 Most annatto is 70 to 80 percent bixin by weight.
 The brighter the annatto mixture, the higher the bixin content.

 One of the most powerful benefits of carotenoids is their ability to protect eye health.
 UV rays are everywhere.
 While they warm and illuminate the earth, the also damage your eyes.
 Carotenoids like bixin enter the eye and help them to absorb harmful rays and prevent cataracts and premature blindness.